pr0xh4ck/linux/README.md

-> All About linux for Hacker.
+> linux Simplified For Hacker.

 ## Agenda